rfwatson/octoplex/README.md

 :warning: By design, Octoplex needs to launch and terminate Docker containers on your host.
 If you run Octoplex inside Docker with a bind-mounted Docker socket, it effectively has root-level access to your server.
 Evaluate the security trade-offs carefully.
-If you’re unsure, consider running Octoplex directly on the host rather than in a container.
+If you're unsure, consider running Octoplex directly on the host rather than in a container.

+:information_source: Note: Running the TUI client from Docker is not recommended.
+Install Octoplex natively via Homebrew or download a release from GitHub instead.
+See [Installation](#Installation) for details.

 #### `docker run`